redhat-best-practices-for-k8s/test-network-function/README.md

 ## Available Test Specs

-There are two categories for CNF tests;  `generic` and `CNF-specific`.  `generic` tests are designed to test any commodity CNF running on OpenShift, and include specifications such as `Default` network connectivity.  `CNF-specific` tests are designed to test unique aspects of the CNF under test.
+There are two categories for CNF tests;  'General' and 'CNF-specific'.

+The 'General' tests are designed to test any commodity CNF running on OpenShift, and include specifications such as 'Default' network connectivity.

+'CNF-specific' tests are designed to test some unique aspects of the CNF under test are behaving correctly.
 This could include specifications such as issuing a `GET` request to a web server, or passing traffic through an IPSEC tunnel.

-### Generic
+### General

+The general-purpose category covers most tests.
+It consists of multiple suites that can be run in any combination as is appropriate for the CNF(s) under test:

 Suite|Test Spec Description|Minimum OpenShift Version
 ---|---|---